car251290/beerapp2023/README.md

 # Next.js

-Routing	A file-system based router built on top of Server Components that supports layouts, nested routing, loading states, error handling, and more.
+It is routing	A file-system-based router built on top of Server Components that supports layouts, nested routing, loading states, error handling, and more.
 Rendering	Client-side and Server-side Rendering with Client and Server Components.
 Further optimized with Static and Dynamic Rendering on the server with Next.js.
 Streaming on Edge and Node.js runtimes.

 <div>